-Ardmore Elementary Annual Science Fair, April 24th, 2020
+Ardmore Elementary Annual STEAM Fair, April 28th, 2023

-Join us for one of the most popular Ardmore events, the annual Science Fair!
-Students are encouraged to present a science experiment or project (more information below), and everyone is invited to come to the big event on Friday evening April 24th, from 6:00-8:30 pm.
-There will be hands-on activities for the whole family, including local scientist demonstrations, highschool robotic teams, the reptile man, and the Pacific Science Center.
-Last year’s event was epic, with over 600 visitors, and 100 student projects!
+Join us for one of the most popular Ardmore events, the annual Science Fair (finally back after Covid)!
+Students are encouraged to present a science experiment or project (more information below), and everyone is invited to come to the big event on Friday evening April 28th, from 6:00-8:30 pm.
+There will be hands-on activities for the whole family, including local scientist demonstrations, high school robotic teams, and more.
+Bring your family and friends to enjoy:

 - Class and Student Projects